brodieG/r2c/README.md

     ## [1] TRUE

-This does something similar to `r2c`, recognizing the sum expression and using native code instead of R interpreted code, although it does not require compilation.
+This does something similar to `r2c`, recognizing the sum expression and using native code instead of R interpreted code, but without the need for adhoc compilation.

 Another intriguing option is [`{FastR}`][2], an implementation of R that can JIT compile R code to run on the [Graal VM][3].
 It requires a different runtime (i.e. you can't just run your normal R installation) and has other trade-offs, including warm-up cycles and compatibility limitations.
-But otherwise pretty impressively turns what would be interpreted R code into something akin to native instructions.
+But it otherwise pretty impressively turns what would be interpreted R code into something akin to native instructions.